rsfreitas/libalex/README.md

 * Add reference count to the exported objects.

+* Add a storage structure to keep objects info, like the text from a button, with the goal of center all this info in this structure, and be able to release everything else.

+* Include some check while using a virtual keyboard without an edit object.

 * Change all exported data to opaque types.

 * Convert all string manipulation to use *cstring_t* from libcollections.